ssfrr/libmanta/readme.markdown

 3. in Terminal, navigate to MantaFlext/extern/flext in the libmanta directory
 4. './build.sh max gcc'
 5. Edit buildsys/config-mac-max-gcc.txt and change:
-   b.
-MAXSDKPATH to point to the subdirectory of the Max SDK you extracted 	in step 1 (should be the directory right above the max-includes   	directory,
+    1. MAXSDKPATH to point to the subdirectory of the Max SDK you extracted in step 1 (should be the directory right above the max-includes directory, like MaxSDK-5.1.6/c74support/)
-	like MaxSDK-5.1.6/c74support/)
-   c.
-INSTPATH to point to where your Max externals live
+    2. INSTPATH to point to where your Max externals live
-   d. change the ARCH= line to read only ARCH=i386
+    3. change the ARCH= line to read only ARCH=i386
 6. './build.sh max gcc'
 7. Edit config.txt and comment out the line "SIMD=1"
 8. './build.sh max gcc' (yes, again)